fernandocastor/readability_legibility/notes_rq3.md

 Experiments vs. quasi-experiments.
 The atoms of confusion study fits into the latter.

-Quite a few studies analyze time and also correctness.
+Quite a few studies analyze time and also whether answers are correct.
 Few measure the **rate of correct answers per time unit**.
 This makes sense because less time might stem from code being easier to read but also due to the subject simply paying less attention.

 Correct answers vs. incorrect answers.
-Correctness can also be measured in terms of the error based on the expected value of an aggregate measure.
+Correct ness can also be measured in terms of the error based on the expected value of an aggregate measure.

++ For five of the papers, personal opinion is the only dependent variable.
+Previous work has shown that this is a bad idea.

++ For four papers, it's only Findbugs warnings.

++ Visual focus/fixation time: not saying this is not relevant, but I think future work should better analyze how this is relevant.
+It follows along the lines of what is mentioned above for rate of correct answers per time unit.

++ How to measure correctness?
+What does each measurement approach actually measure?
+What kinds of taxonomies can we use?
+  * Recalling lines, recalling neighboring code, recalling the order of the lines
+  * Answering questions textually, often comprehensively (describing, analyzing)
+  * Answering test (multiple choice) questions.
+They can be stated as questions, but also as sentences about the program (with the implicit question: true or false?) (analyzing)
+  * Tracing and Predicting outputs (explaining, analyzing)
+  * Performing an intervention (bug fixing, implementation of a new functionality) and evaluating whether it meets the specification.

+  * Orthogonally, what aspect does the evaluation tackle: outputs, executed instructions (and control flow), state, general intention of the a program
+  * Orthogonally: accounting for difficulty.

-- **Number of lines of code that were recalled correctly and in the correct order**.
+- **Correctness of answers.**.
+More specificially, they measured the number of lines of code that were recalled correctly and in the correct order.
 The subjects had 4 minutes to recall programs they had just spent 3 minutes studying.
 Compare simple vs. complex control flow and the use (or not) of paragrahing in the source code.

-- **Fully correct answers to a test**.
+- **Correctness of answers**.
+Only fully correct answers to a test were accounted for.
 The questions were placed in five categories based on difficulty (where the easiest category had the most fully correct answers).
 The questions either involved explaining the purpose of a code snippet or tracing the execution of a program, i.e., how its state change as each instruction was executed.
 Compares metrics: Number of statements, Number of operands (including all identifiers that are not key words), Cyclomatic complexity, Average nested block depth, Average number of parameters, Number of methods (for EiPE questions only).
 Two *dynamic metrics*: Sum of all operands in the executed statements, Number of executed program statements. **Very interesting**.
 We read code in an attempt to understand what it will do at runtime, but most work on metrics focuses on **static metrics**, not dynamic ones.
+These are independent variables, however.

-- **Time to answer the questions, correctness of the answers, visual effort**, measured "indirectly using observable variables related to fixations", such as pupil dilations, time spent looking at specific sections of code, and examined area of the code.
+- **Time to complete the task, correctness of answers, visual effort**, measured "indirectly using observable variables related to fixations", such as pupil dilations, time spent looking at specific sections of code, and examined area of the code.
 This study compared regular vs. non-regular code snippets.

-- **Task completion time, correctness of the answers**.
+- **Time to complete the task, correctness of answers**.
 The participants had to study 2 out of four small J# programs and later were presented with 3-option sheets where they had to pick the one that best described (they were not really questions) the function of the application.
 Each sheet was only presented after the previous one was complete.
 Naming style again.

 - **Findbugs warnings**.
 In this case study, 8 open-source Java systems were analyzed to check conformance of their identifiers against 10 identifier style guidelines (collected by the authors).
 Implicit assumption: identifier naming impacts readability. # of classes with flawed/not flawed identifier names vs. # of classes with Findbugs warnings.